hariomahlawat/Banned-App-Detector/README.md

 # Banned App Detector

-Offline Android app that scans for a predefined list of monitored packages (Facebook, Instagram, Truecaller) and reports if each is installed, disabled, or not present.
+Offline Android app that scans for a predefined list of monitored packages (Facebook and its variants such as Messenger and Facebook Lite, Instagram, Truecaller) and reports if each is installed, disabled, or not present.

 ## Architecture